Kole, Uganda

 Kole is a town in Northern Uganda.
 It is the main municipal, administrative and commercial center of Kole District.
 The district is named after the town.

 Location

-Kole is located approximately 290 km north of Kampala, Uganda's capital and largest city.
-This location lies approximately 28 km, by road, northwest of Lira, the largest city in Lango sub-region.
+Kole is located approximately 290 km north of Kampala, Uganda's capital and largest city, and approximately 28 km, by road, northwest of Lira, the largest city in Lango sub-region.
 The coordinates of Kole, Uganda are:2°25'43.0"N, 32°48'04.0"E (Latitude:2.428600; Longitude:32.801123).

 Points of interest

 The following points of interest are found in Kole: